Tags: MongoDB

 function), in which case the maximum value is the first entry in the array.

 The problem here is that as the number of items grows our application is slower.
-No matter how good the sort
+Whether it's a sort

-function is, the more items it's sorting the more CPU time it consumes.
+loop, the more items in the array the more CPU time it consumes.

 Computing the maximum value of an integer series in MongoDB